UXARRAY/uxarray/docs/contributing.rst

     $ python -m pytest test/<test_script_name>.py

-, the latter of which will also add the current directory to :code:`sys.path`.
+, the latter of which will also add the current directory to ``sys.path``.

-Not using `pytest` for implementation allows the unit tests to be also run by using (a number of benefits/conveniences coming from using ``pytest`` can be seen `here <https://docs.pytest.org/en/7.1.x/how-to/unittest.html#how-to-use-unittest-based-tests-with-pytest>`_ though)::
+Not using ``pytest`` for implementation allows the unit tests to be also run by using (a number of benefits/conveniences coming from using ``pytest`` can be seen `here <https://docs.pytest.org/en/7.1.x/how-to/unittest.html#how-to-use-unittest-based-tests-with-pytest>`_ though)::